ggeda/FizzBuzzSaaS/README.md

 Fizzbuzz Solution as a web service

 Requirement:
 > For multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.

 > For numbers which are multiples of both three and five print “FizzBuzz”.

 > Non integer path parameters should result in an error.

 > Please demonstrate use of Java 8

 > Please demonstrate use of one or more design patterns and add comments as to why you choose that pattern.

 > This service should consume an upper boundry as a path parameter, and determine which numbers would print "Fizz", "Buzz", and "FizzBuzz".
-  It should then be able to respond to the caller with these numbers, grouped by Fizz, Buzz, and FizzBuzz
+  It should then be able to respond to the caller with these numbers, grouped by Fizz, Buzz, and FizzBuzz.

 > Code should be delivered as a standalone deliverable with instructions on how to run.

 > Provide your finished results in a git repository

 # Steps to build and run the web app: